scds/text-analysis-3/preparation.md

 * 2021 platform - [New Democratic Party](https://xfer.ndp.ca/2021/Commitments/Ready%20for%20Better%20-%20NDP%202021%20commitments.pdf)
 * 2021 platform - [People's Party of Canada](assets/2021-platform_PPC.txt)

+On a political spectrum, the Liberal Party would be centre-left while the Conservative Party (CPC) would be centre-right; typically, one or the other party is in power.
+The New Democratic Party (NDP) has historically been the labour party while the Green Party foregrounds environmental issues; both tend towards progressive policy-making and would be regarded as left of the Liberal Party.
+The People's Party of Canada (PPC) is a newly established populist party and considered politically right of the CPC.

 If you are downloading the PDF files directly, no pre-processing steps will have been performed (the one exception is the People's Party of Canada platform, which was not made available as a single PDF document, and was instead copied from the webpages of a version on the [Internet Archive's Wayback Machine](https://archive.org/web/) crawled the evening before the 2021 federal election).
 There might be errors in the document as a result of being formatted as a PDF but they are likely to have a negligible effect on our (quick, for demonstration purposes only) analysis.

 When working with your own documents, take some time to review them and address spelling errors or other anomalies that may affect your analysis.
 Topic modeling, like many other computational text analysis techniques, ultimately relies on counting words - and the words must be identical to be counted together (e.g. "labor" and "labour" will be considered two unique words).